Dealing With Feelings When You're Overweight

-Living through our teen years comes with all sorts of changes and adjustments, so it's normal to face some emotional ups and downs.
-If a person is struggling with extra weight, it can add to these emotions.
+The teen years come with all sorts of changes, so it's normal to face some emotional ups and downs.
+If a person is struggling with extra weight, it may add to these emotions.

 Of course, not everyone who is overweight is worried or upset about it.
 Lots of us know confident, happy people who are overweight — and thin, fit people who are insecure.
-But because people often feel pressure to look a certain way, teens with weight issues are more likely to feel misunderstood or isolated.
+But because people often feel pressure to look a certain way, teens with weight issues may feel bad about themselves.

 It takes practice to recognize emotions.
 Sometimes they can be so sudden and powerful that it's hard to sort out exactly what you're feeling.
 The best way is to pause and pay attention for a moment when you first notice yourself feeling upset.
-Try to acknowledge exactly what emotion you're feeling without judging yourself.
-That means saying to yourself, "I feel angry [or sad, or frustrated]" instead of, "It's stupid to get so mad about something this small."
+Try to name what emotion you're feeling without judging yourself.
+Say to yourself, "I feel angry [or sad, or frustrated]".

-If you're upset but aren't quite sure why, it can help to talk to someone you trust, like a close friend, family member, or counselor.
-Talking things over can also help people figure out how to deal with powerful emotions.
+If you're upset but aren't quite sure why, it can help to talk to someone you trust, like a close friend, family member, or a therapist.
+Talking things over can also help people figure out how to deal with your feelings.

 If it's hard to talk about your feelings or you think people won't understand, keep a journal, draw or paint, or do something else that helps you sort through difficult emotions.
 The more you take time to explore your feelings, the more skilled you become at coping with emotions as they come up.
 That can make it easier to find solutions to problems.

-Many people who are overweight worry about what others think.
-When people judge you unfairly, it can make you feel like it's your fault — which of course it's not.
+An overweight person may worry about what others think.
+When people judge you unfairly, it can make you feel like it's your fault.
 Well-meaning parents, siblings, or friends can sometimes make things worse by making "suggestions" about food or exercise.
-Of course, all that does is keep a person's mind focused on weight, which doesn't help.
+These good intentions may come across as criticism.

-Sometimes physical discomfort or fear of rejection and being judged might make people who are overweight shy away from socializing or doing things they enjoy.
-But the best thing to do is to put yourself in social situations to take your mind — and other people's — off your weight and back onto you as a person.
+Some teens who are overweight are teased or bullied.
+Teasing and bullying can make you feel sad or embarrassed.
+Fear of being judged or rejected might make you shy away from people.
+You may stop doing things you enjoy.
+But the best thing to do is to take your mind — and other people's — off your weight and back onto you as a person.

 Social Concerns: What You Can Do

-A great way to ease into being more social is to volunteer for something you really like doing.
+- Volunteer for something you really like doing.
 The people you volunteer with will share the same interests, so you'll all be focused on a common goal.
-They'll come to know you for your skills and achievements, not your weight!

 Remember that everyone feels shy when stepping into a new situation, even people who seem really confident.
-You may want to find a friend to join and support you when trying new activities.
-But even if you can't, it shouldn't take long to feel more comfortable.
+You may want to ask a friend to join you when trying new activities.

 But what about when friends and family aren't giving you the support you need?
-If you feel pressured or misunderstood by friends or family, explain — gently — how you feel.
-For example, tell them it doesn't help when they suggest you eat like someone else or when they compare you with another person.
+If you feel pressured or misunderstood by friends or family, tell them how you feel.
+For example, tell them it doesn't help when they call you out when you slip up.
 Let people know what you appreciate (such as praise when you do well) and what you don't like (such as comments about weight or lecturing about food or exercise).
-If you explain your feelings calmly and rationally, family members or friends will be more likely to listen.

 If You're Bullied

-Sometimes ignoring teasing, bullying, and inappropriate comments is the best approach.
+- Ignore teasing, bullying, and inappropriate comments.
 But if the situation is really getting you down, you may want to stand up for yourself.
 The best way to do this is to speak back confidently.
 Say positive things about yourself and talk about your strengths without confronting the person in a way that might make things worse.

-If you are being bullied, try not to let your anger take over.
-Reacting with aggression shows the bully that he or she has hit a nerve — and that may just make the bullying worse.
+- Don't let your emotions take over.
+Crying or getting angry shows the bully that he or she has hit a nerve — and that may just make the bullying worse.
 Losing your temper also can make you feel less powerful and in control.

 Some people who are overweight have very good self-esteem.
-They are able to focus on their accomplishments and take pride in themselves.
-But lots of people who struggle with weight issues also struggle with low self-esteem — especially when other people can be so unkind about weight issues.
+They're able to focus on their accomplishments and take pride in themselves.
+But some people who struggle with their weight also struggle with low self-esteem — especially when other people can be so unkind.

 The amount of time it takes to lose weight, and the natural tendency to slip up occasionally, can leave people feeling discouraged and disappointed.
 This can lead to self-criticism, anger, or even guilt about letting friends or family down.

-Sometimes, difficult feelings — and constant worry over food — make a person eat more.
+Sometimes, difficult feelings — and constant worry over weight — make a person eat more.
 But there is a way to break the cycle and build healthier self-esteem.